 No, we do not have have cabins.
 But we do have many campgrounds for tent and motor home camping.

 Randy Moore is the Chief of the Forest Service.
 Lisa Lewis is the Forest Supervisor for Kisatchie National Forest.

 9) How do fires start in the forest?

 1st = arson, 2nd = carelessness and 3rd = lightning.

 10) Can you hunt in the Kisatchie National Forest?

-Yes, With a state hunting license and a free permit for the preserves.
+Yes, with a state hunting license and a free permit for the National Wildlife Management Preserves.
 Consult Louisiana's Hunting Seasons and Wildlife Management Regulations for specific information.

 11) Do you have to camp in designated camping areas?

 No, dispersed camping (camping outside of a designated recreation area) is allowed throughout the forest.